Differential capacitance: Description

 Another form of differential capacitance refers to single isolated conducting bodies.
-It is usually discussed in books under the topic of "electrostatics."
+It is usually discussed in books under the topic of "electrostatics".
 This capacitance is best defined as the rate of change of charge stored in the body divided by the rate of change of the potential of the body.
 The definition of the absolute potential of the body depends on what is selected as a reference.
 This is sometimes referred to as the "self-capacitance" of a body.
-If the body is a conducting sphere, the self-capacitance is proportional to its radius, and is roughly 1pF per centimetre of radius.
+If the body is a conducting sphere, the self-capacitance is proportional to its radius, and is roughly 1 pF per centimetre of radius.